Have you been told you may have a larger than average baby? One of the leading concerns with carrying a macrosomic baby is shoulder dystocia.

 Despite the use of ultrasound to attempt to estimate fetal weights, there is currently no way for obstetricians to accurately determine which babies will be macrosomic or will experience shoulder dystocia at delivery.
 New work on shoulder dystocia prediction algorithms may change this existing limitation in obstetric practice.

-Although Cesarean delivery may sound like it removes a lot of the risks and complications of shoulder dystocia, it still comes with a certain amount of risk.
+Although a family centered Cesarean delivery may sound like it removes a lot of the risks and complications of shoulder dystocia, it still comes with a certain amount of risk.
 When a parent undergoes a Cesarean, there are risks to the parent as well as the baby.

 Risks a Cesarean brings to birthing parent: